 Political elections, public speeches, criminal trials, triumphal processions, gladiatorial matches, business negotiations…everything happened in the Forum!
 The Roman Forum was the heart of Rome while Rome became the capital of the Mediterranean world (or THE WORLD, as they called it)!

 Think of this when you visit the place: you are following in the footsteps of some of the most iconic people in the history of mankind.
-Mass murderers and Christian saints, famous orators and infamous demagogues, great philosophers and delirious madmen, business magnates and unscrupulous charlatans, all of them operated in the Forum Romanum during their days.
+Mass murderers and Christian saints, famous orators and infamous demagogues, great philosophers and delirious madmen, business magnates, and unscrupulous charlatans, all of them operated in the Forum Romanum during their days.

 The visit can take up to half of the day when you book in advance, and even more when you choose to buy the tickets on the same day.